MarkBind/markbind/docs/userGuide/syntax/includes.md

 <box type="wrong" header="Negative example">

-Without changing the link to an absolute link, the link will point to `target.html` instead of `folder1/target.html`, resulting in a `No such file` error.
+If a relative link `target.html` is used, the link will point to `folder2/target.html` instead of `folder1/target.html`
 </box>
 </box>
 </div>